ajmeyghani/angular2-intro-book/output/ng2-intro.md

     }
     ```

--   As the last step we are going to export the class by putting the
-    `export` keyword behind the class:
+- As the last step we are going to export the class by putting the `export` keyword behind the class:

-    ``` {.typescript}
+    ```typescript
     ...
     export class PixelPipe {
       ...